The swell guide to freshwater sharks

 They aren’t true sharks at all of course and Red-Tailed Black, Red Finned and Silver sharks aren’t even closely related to saltwater sharks, and are actually Cypriniformes, like carp, barbs, rasboras, loaches and danios.

-They originate in rivers and streams in South East Asia with the Silver shark or Bala shark coming from Indonesia and the Red-tail and Red finned shark coming from Thailand and other areas.
+They originate in rivers and streams in South East Asia with the Silver shark or Bala shark coming from Indonesia and the Red-tail and Red finned or rainbow shark coming from Thailand and other areas.
 It’s hard to imagine seeing wild Red-Tailed black sharks swimming around in clearwater rivers with their jet black bodies, and crimson red tails, but its clear to see why they became such popular fish.

 Red-tailed black sharks and Red Finned or Rainbow sharks are two different species but they should be kept in the same way.
 Red-tailed black sharks can be identified by their black bodies and red tails, whereas Red Finned sharks have grey bodies and all their fins are red.
 They both grow to an adult size of 6”/15cm when fully grown so the first consideration for their long term care should be a 48”/120cm aquarium.